sphinx-doc/sphinx/doc/templating.rst

   configuration value accordingly.

-* You can :ref:`write a custom builder <writing-builders>` that derives from :class:`~sphinx.builders.StandaloneHTMLBuilder` and calls your template engine of choice.
+* You can :ref:`write a custom builder <writing-builders>` that derives from :class:`~sphinx.builders.html.StandaloneHTMLBuilder` and calls your template engine of choice.

-* You can use the :class:`~sphinx.builders.PickleHTMLBuilder` that produces pickle files with the page contents, and postprocess them using a custom tool, or use them in your Web application.
+* You can use the :class:`~sphinx.builders.html.PickleHTMLBuilder` that produces pickle files with the page contents, and postprocess them using a custom tool, or use them in your Web application.